 As a parent, your most basic right is that you have input into any decision that is made regarding your child's education.
 You are considered an important member of the school team, not just an observer.
 The school team needs your input in order to do a thorough evaluation and be a better advocate for your child.

-• Some difference in learning ability in normal.
+- Some differences in learning ability are normal.
 Most children have a definite set of strengths and weaknesses when it comes to how well they do in school.

-• If general education interventions are not working, consider requesting that your child be assessed for special education services.
+- If general education interventions are not working, consider requesting that your child be assessed for special education services.
 Special education services are federally mandated programs to help children who need special support or instruction because of an underlying disability.
-The largest single category of students who receive these services are those who are identified as learning disabled.
+The largest single category of students who receive these services is that which is identified as learning disabled.
 Most of these students score in at least the average range on an IQ test, and many score in the above-average, or even the gifted range.

 Are Learning Disabilities Permanent?